Ely-S/ely-s.github.io/_posts/baconjs.markdown

 listable: true
 ---

-## Turn Event Listeners Into Event Streams

-{% mark excerpt -%}
-This common pattern
+In Bacon, this common pattern

 	$("#clickme").on('click', function(event){ alert(event.target)})